-7) Examples: This example keyword as explained above, but here it came again to know that scenario has to include the example in it.
+7) Examples: This example keyword is explained above, but here it came again to know that scenario has to include the example in it.

 What is the use of Cucumber?

 Let me tell you this with some examples.
-Suppose you have a project and the customer wants to know what are all the features you are having to hand over.
-When it comes to end-user or a customer at that time you are not able to explain all the technical details of your test cases.
+Suppose you have a project and the customer wants to know what are all the features you have to hand over.
+When it comes to end-user or a customer at that time, you are not able to explain all the technical details of your test cases.
 Here cucumber comes into the picture.
-The cucumber tool helps to describe all the scenarios with different conditions.
+This tool helps to describe all the scenarios with different conditions.
 It is way better than giving technical details to the customer which they don’t understand.

 How does Cucumber make working so easy?

 It is an open-source tool.
 Lots of companies are using this tool for improving their productivity.
 This tool can be used on any stack available today.
 This tool is used to test the functionality of code in a human-readable format.